awsdocs/amazon-s3-userguide/doc_source/S3OutpostsListBuckets.md

 ## Using the AWS SDK for Java<a name="S3OutpostsListRegionalBucketJava"></a>

 The following SDK for Java example gets a list of buckets in an Outpost\.
+For more information, see [ListRegionalBuckets](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_ListRegionalBuckets.html) in the *Amazon Simple Storage Service API Reference*\.

 ```
 import com.amazonaws.services.s3control.model.*;